What is PrEP?

-If you and your healthcare provider decide that PrEP is a good option for you, you can get a prescription through Planned Parenthood.
+If you and your health care provider decide that PrEP is a good option for you, you can get a prescription through PPHP.

-PrEP is covered by most insurance programs, but if you do not have insurance, Planned Parenthood can direct you to medication assistance programs that may help pay for PrEP.
+PrEP and PEP are covered by most insurance programs, but if you do not have insurance, Planned Parenthood can direct you to medication assistance programs that may help pay for PrEP or PEP.

 The Center for Disease Control, Act Against AIDS, and Start Talking.
 Stop HIV.